donundeen/C4/README.md

 TODOs:
+- MVP: "lock" code that someone else is editing. concurrent editing would be cool, though..
 - MVP: make a function that wraps up ALL the requests into ONE method, with ONE callback, -- MVP:  with "insert code" snippet.
 - DONE: MVP: need a proxy for calling external webservices